 - Class D 1 min 45.000 1 min 49.999 - Class E 1 min 50.000 and above. - 8.1 Any new car/driver will be allocated to a class after their first race day.
 Any points scored will be credited to the competitor to the class in which he/she fits after the days racing.
-The onus is on the competitor to ensure that he/she is entered in the correct class on the day. - 8.2 A driver can move up in the class structure but never down again in the same year, except in exceptional circumstances and with the special written permission of the Controllers. - 8.3 Class in the beginning of the season for competitors who have competed in previous seasons Competitors start in the same class where they have ended the previous season, if they are racing the same car. - 8.4 Only lap times recorded in Championship round heats are applicable to Class classification. - 8.5 Break out from existing class to a faster class is effective immediately, ie all heats on the day will scored in the new class. - 8.6 In order to qualify to win the Overall Championship, a competitor must have scored points in at least 4 rounds (4 Race events).
+The onus is on the competitor to ensure that he/she is entered in the correct class on the day. - 8.2 A driver can move up in the class structure but never down again in the same year, except in exceptional circumstances and with the special written permission of the Controllers. - 8.3 Class in the beginning of the season for competitors who have competed in previous seasons Competitors start in the same class where they have ended the previous season, if they are racing the same car.
+Should competitor not have been able to reach class lap times in the previous season, the competitor will move down a class. - 8.4 Only lap times recorded in Championship round heats are applicable to Class classification. - 8.5 Break out from existing class to a faster class is effective immediately, i.e. all heats on the day will scored in the new class. - 8.6 In order to qualify to win the Overall Championship, a competitor must have scored points in at least four (4) rounds (four (4) Race events).